Ontario Building Code Practice Exam

 Question: 1 / 400

-Which of the following is not a requirement for a smoke control system in a high-rise building?
+Which of the following is not a requirement for a fire-rated column assembly in a commercial building?

 Get further explanation with Examzify DeepDiveBeta